Qubic-Core-Services/Proposals/Grants and Incubation new governance model proposal.md

 ## 4- Proposed Ecosystem budget detail (USD)

-No budget is needed for this proposal as long as [“Qubic Ecosystem Services May - June 2025 funding CCF proposal](https://github.com/Qubic-Core-Services/Proposals/blob/0609a7e178e4e744f1cd19354e0d54d3175dffde/Qubic%20Ecosystem%20Services%20CCF%20proposal%20(May-%20June2025).md)” due to lack of runway for the next period.
+No budget is needed for this proposal as the costs were included in the [Ecosystem Services May - June 2025 funding CCF proposal](https://github.com/Qubic-Core-Services/Proposals/blob/0609a7e178e4e744f1cd19354e0d54d3175dffde/Qubic%20Ecosystem%20Services%20CCF%20proposal%20(May-%20June2025).md)